ansible/vscode-ansible/docs/development/test_code.md

 Each type of test has its own script and can be run by `yarn run <script-name>`:

+!!! tip

-> **💡 Tip:** Always run `yarn run compile` before running the tests.
+    Always run `yarn run compile` before running the tests.

+### Extension test scripts

-1. unit-tests: Runs the unit tests for the extension.
+1. **unit-tests:** Runs the unit tests for the extension.
+2. **test-e2e:** Runs the end-to-end tests for the extension.
+3. **test-ui-current:** Runs the UI tests on the latest version of VS Code.
+4. **test-ui-oldest:** Runs the UI tests on the oldest supported version of VS Code.

+!!! note

     For the following tests (UI tests for the extension), you need to package and build a `.vsix file` of the extension by running `yarn run package`.
 As you run the UI tests, the .vsix file is automatically installed and the UI elements are checked.

-2. test-ui-current: Runs the UI tests on the latest version of VS Code.
-3. test-ui-oldest: Runs the UI tests on the oldest supported version of VS Code.
-4. test-e2e: Runs the end-to-end tests for the extension.
+### Language server test scripts

-For the following tests (tests for the language server), navigate to the root of the `ansible-language-server` directory and then run the script:
+For the language server tests, navigate to the root of the `ansible-language-server` directory and then run the script:

-5. test-with-ee: Runs the language server unit tests in an execution environment.
+1. **test-with-ee:** Runs the language server unit tests in an execution environment.
-6. test-without-ee: Runs the language server unit tests in a normal environment.
+2. **test-without-ee:** Runs the language server unit tests in a normal environment.
-7. test: Runs the language server unit tests in both the environments one after the other.
+3. **test:** Runs the language server unit tests in both the environments one after the other.